 camp must be accredited by the American Camping Association (ACA) and submit

 their ACA certificate annually along with the day camp registration.

 What Are the Benefits of a Licensed

 program can provide a caretaker and child with regulated, quality care through state

-and federal requirements monitored by ODJFS for compliance.
+and federal requirements monitored by ODJFS, ODE or the ACA for compliance.
 This can include health and safety, staff Professional

 Development training, CPR and First Aid, background checks, and additional monitoring

 can receive additional early learning supports through the participation of licensed